 Empowerment is powerful in altering your child’s attitude towards a negative action such as blocking apps.
 When informing them about your decision, allow your child to have a say in what goes into it: Can your child use the app on weekends, or maybe after their homework has been completed?
 Another concession is to allow for app usage only when your child uses it alongside you.
 If you are blocking an app hoping to curb a growing addiction, it is also empathetic to understand that addiction cannot be stopped overnight.

 However, be clear and firm with the agreed boundaries and consequences that are established at this point in time.
 This can diminish later conflict should your child, for instance, figure out your password restrictions or find a third-party software to bypass the app block.

 Distract them from their device

 Lead by example.
-You being constantly on your device, especially if using the blocked app yourself in front of your child, can spur his/her desire to throw tantrums to do the same.
+You being constantly on your device, especially if using the blocked app yourself in front of your child, can spur their desire to throw tantrums to do the same.

 Bringing children outside to engage in device-free outdoor activities is extremely valuable.
 There are a plethora of activities out there, such as going to the library, the museum, and even spending time with family, all of which can increase creativity and socialization skills.
 The planoShop also offers a variety of other engaging activities that can be requested by your child using their plano points when they engage in device safe habits using the planoApp parental control app.